SusheelThapa/command/command/c/cd.md

    1. **Absolute Path**

       - An absolute path specifies the complete directory structure from the root directory to the target directory.
-      - It always begine with a forward slash (`/`) in the Unix-like systems.
+      - It always begins with a forward slash (`/`) in the Unix-like systems.

       **Example**